anwaaralikhan/ssl/certificate/setup/create_certificates.md

 importcert: It will import the “.cer” file mentioned in the file option to the servertruststore.
 If you are using JDK 5 or lower versions use import instead of importcert.

 #### Step 6: Copy the server certificate to the Client machine and import it in Client’s TrusStore.
 Copy the certificate generated on the server machine in Step 2 to the Client machine.
-For instance, I have copied the server certificate in the following directory: B:\JMX Client\Security on the client machine.
+For instance, I have copied the server certificate in the following directory: C:\Certificates\SSL\Client on the client machine.

-B:\JMX Client\Security>keytool -importcert -file server.cer -keystore clienttruststore -storepass clienttrustpass
+C:\Certificates\SSL\Client>keytool -importcert -file server.cer -keystore clienttruststore -storepass clienttrustpass
 Owner: CN=JMX Agent, OU=DevOps, O=CleanTutorials, L=Delhi, ST=Delhi, C=IN
 Issuer: CN=JMX Agent, OU=DevOps, O=CleanTutorials, L=Delhi, ST=Delhi, C=IN
 Serial number: 2eef3295